Chart Color Schemes

 Stones Corner has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified thirteen projects likely affecting the region.
+AreaSearch has identified thirteen projects likely affecting this region.
 Notable ones are Stella Greenslopes, The Linton, Coorparoo RSL Retirement Village at 20 Harries Road, and Lumina.
-Relevant projects are listed below.
+The following details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.